Learn more about the After School Program

 *Marina Middle School News*

-Marina Advanced Band is going to Disneyland ! – The Advanced Band under the direction of Ms. Katibah is scheduled to participate in a Performance Workshop at Disneyland Anaheim in January 2017.
-In order for all students to participate, we need to raise money now.
-Any and all donations are welcome and greatly appreciated!
+Marina Advanced Band is going to Disneyland – to participate in a Performance Workshop at Disneyland Anaheim January 23, 2017.
+All donations are welcome and greatly appreciated!
 You can help by making donations made out to Marina Middle School Band.